Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/intro_slides.md

 - https://app.sli.do/event/joel1av7
 - **ID: 665367**

+---

 ## What is packaging?

 - Standalone code is easy for the developer to understand but quite hard for everyone else to use.
 - Packaging is a workflow to convert a code into a standardized distributable software.
-- Broadly code can be made standard in various ways:
+- Broadly code can be standardized in various ways.
+Some examples:
     - Packaging according to a standardized approach
     - Providing an installation recipe, for example, using CMake / make (`make install`)
     - Bundling code into an app or software with some UI